Brick / grass

 be used.
 The lines can be painted on the grass and then dug out to accommodate

-the bricks, making them flush with the ground. that way, mowers can pass
+the bricks, making them flush with the ground so mowers can pass

-If the paths are to be mulch, it is best to lay landscaping cloth underneath
+If the paths are to be mulch, it is best to lay down landscaping cloth first

 to inhibit the growth of weeds.
 That can cost $600 to $800 for a decent